Uncharted 4 Multiplayer Beta: Polished, Full-Featured and Fun

 Heavy weapons are also available, and frankly these are the least interesting of the available power-ups.
 They are super-powered weapons, generally explosive or high-caliber ones, with a very limited number of shots.
 Simply put, they're stronger guns.
 Useful and powerful in the right hands, but not especially exciting, especially since nothing in the environment is destructible.

-But what is especially interesting is how players acquire the money to use in the in-game shop.
+especially interesting is how players acquire the money to use in the in-game shop.
 Obviously, scoring KOs and reviving enemies is the main focus, but players can also acquire funds by locating and collecting treasures in key places on the map.

 The treasures re-spawn fairly frequently, and collecting them encourages exploration of the map alongside straight combat, since the powers offer players huge advantages in combat.
 In fact, the end-of-round rankings used "money" as the primary measure of who the leading player was, indicating there will probably be game modes in which collecting treasure is as important as combat if not more so.